alexiss03/cant-remember-it-all/README.md

 A Notes App
 ===========
 This is a personal project with the primary purpose to play around different technologies, and pratices on iOS development.
 The overall architecture of this app is soft-compliant to the **VIPER architecture**, I have modified some part of the common implementation such as instead of using plain classes for the components, I took advantage of the `Operations` and `Observers`.
-One of the goals for this project is to implement its business logic in full using `Operations` while keeping in mind that Swift is *protocol-oriented language* rather than an object-oriented.
+One of the goals for this project is to implement its full business logic using `Operations` while keeping in mind that **Swift is a protocol-oriented language** rather than an object-oriented.

 **Test-Driven Development**

 I implemented this app with this mantra on my mind.
-I used **Quick** as the BDD*(Behavior-Driven Development)* framework, and `Nimble` for the matcher.
+I used **Quick** as the BDD(*Behavior-Driven Development*) framework, and `Nimble` for the matcher.

 **Linting**